 Importantly, the CROWN Act explicitly added discrimination on the basis of natural hairstyles to the definition of race discrimination under these statutes.
 This means that employers with 15 or more employees can no longer discriminate against employees who choose to wear their hair in an afro, braids, locks, or twists – and employees who face discrimination for wearing natural hairstyles have the same legal rights in the workplace as those facing other types of discrimination.
-Employers with five to fourteen employees also cannot fire someone who chooses these hairstyles.
+Employers with six to fourteen employees also cannot fire someone who chooses these hairstyles.

 The enforcement process now available under state law to Virginia employees is similar to the process available under federal law.
 If an employee believes they’ve been discriminated against, they must file a complaint with the Division of Human Rights in the Office of the Attorney General (DHR).
 This office has new powers to investigate and enforce discrimination complaints, including the power to sue employers DHR believes are breaking the law.